What Are Material Conditionals and Bi-Conditionals in Logic?

-In symbolic logic, we have special types of sentences that have truth value patterns that can be extended to many other sentences.
+In symbolic logic, we have special types of sentences that have truth value patterns that can be extended to many other sentences and allow us to draw new conclusions.
 Some examples include conjunctions and disjunctions, which contain “and” and “or.”
 These link two sentences together and making “both” necessary to be true (“and”) or just needing one or both of them to be true (“or”).
 We can also negate a sentence by taking its opposite truth value as the overall value we are seeking.
 But what about statements that require a condition to be true for a conclusion to be true also?
 That is what do we do with “if A, then B?”
 What do we call this?

 This is known as a material conditional (Bergmann 41).
 We can think of “if A then B” as being paraphrased as “either it is not the case that B or it is the case that A." This is true because since A implies B we know that if B does not happen then neither does A but if A happens then B follows.
 We can symbolize this as ~ B v A, with the "~" a negation and “v” meaning “or.”
 We can also create a new symbol, an arrow, to signify an “if … then…” statement represented above.
 This looks like A -> B, though some textbooks use a horseshoe “⊃” instead of an arrow.
 A, the “if” sentence, is known as an antecedent while B, the “then” sentence, is known as the consequent.
 The truth table for conditionals is easy to remember: the conditional is false only if true premises lead to a false conclusion (41-2).